technologiestiftung/lab-site/source/projects/medienkompetenzen/en/index.md

 ---
 layout: project
-description: The Zentral- und Landesbibliothek Berlin (ZLB) and the Technologiestiftung Berlin are jointly developing a pilot project with the aim of imparting basic knowledge of media and digital skills to citizens, so that citizens can complete the increasing range of services offered by government services safely and independently, while ensuring full social participation, wherever it relies on digital processes.
+description: The Zentral- und Landesbibliothek Berlin (ZLB), which is responsible for the Verbund der Öffentlichen Bibliotheken, and the Technologiestiftung Berlin are jointly developing a pilot project with the aim of imparting basic knowledge of media and digital skills to citizens, so that citizens can complete the increasing range of services offered by government services safely and independently, while ensuring full social participation, wherever it relies on digital processes.
 lang: en
 title: Everything is becoming digital.
 Everything!
 Everyone can be digital. ...Everyone?
-subtitle: A joint project between the Zentral- und Landesbibliothek Berlin (ZLB) and the Technologiestiftung Berlin aims to explore the role public libraries can play in helping citizens increase their media and digital skills.
+subtitle: A joint project between the Zentral- und Landesbibliothek Berlin (ZLB), which is responsible for the Verbund der Öffentlichen Bibliotheken, and the Technologiestiftung Berlin aims to explore the role public libraries can play in helping citizens increase their media and digital skills.
 type: prototype
 colorMode: bright
 featuredImage: